zalenix/portaldocs/portal-sdk/templates/design-patterns-resource-manage.md

 2. Resource pages opened from the menu items, commands or links

 ## Behavior
 When a resource is opened in azure the resource menu is loaded and the Overview page for the resource is displayed.
-The user can then select other menu items as needed.
+The user can then select other menu items .

 ### Resource menu
 The resource menu offers a way to navigate to all pages related to the resource.
 The navigation includes pages that are common to all resources throughout the portal.
 Your resource will get those "for free," although some common pages require onboarding by the resource provider.
-You can add as many pages to your resource as you need  Refer to the table below to make sure each item is grouped properly.
+You can have additional pages for your resource.
+Refer to the table below to make sure each item is grouped properly.
 Learn more [Resource Menu](top-blades-resourcemenublade.md)

 <table style="width:800px; border-style:none; cellpadding=10px">
 <tr>